LunarVim/LunarVim/docs/languages/README.md

 ## Formatting

 Formatting is handled by Null-ls.
 It is off by default.
 Not all formatters are supported.
-For a list of supported formatters and linters [look here](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md#available-sources)
+For a list of supported formatters and linters [look here](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md#available-sources).
+Formatters and linters are not installed with LunarVim and therefore they must be installed separately.

-If you want to enable formatting for javascript for example, add the following to your config.lua
+If you want to enable formatting for javascript for example, install the formatter and then add the following to your config.lua
 ```lua
 lvim.lang.javascript.formatters = {
   {